My Honest Take

 Serving Ideas

-• Greek yogurt for extra protein
+• Greek yogurt and fresh berries

-• A little maple syrup or honey
+• Sugar-free maple syrup or honey

 Mini oat and banana pancakes served in a bowl with fresh blueberries – healthy breakfast recipe for kids and adults